Paddling on the Delaware River

 Port Jervis Watershed Park Mountain Bike Ride

-scenic trails offer tranquil moments along the three reservoirs and spectacular views over the Delaware River,
+tranquil moments along the three reservoirs and spectacular views over the Delaware River, Port Jervis proper,

-Port Jervis proper, and the borders of three states.
-It’s a vast tract of land boasting varying terrain and
+and the borders of three states.
+It’s a vast tract of land boasting varying terrain and old-growth tree areas.

 This is a full-on mountain bike ride, with intermediate MTB biking skills required.
-You can choose an 8-mile-
+You can choose an 8-mile or

-or 11-mile route around the park for three to four hours.
-Part of the park is on a Mountain, and parts are in
+11-mile route around the park for three to four hours.
+Part of the park is on a Mountain, and parts are in the

-the valleys around three lakes, with ups and downs in between.
-A suggested route will be provided, but the group
+valleys around three lakes, with ups and downs in between.
+A suggested route will be provided, but the group is

 Bushkill Falls Hike

-asters, maidenhair ferns, lichen, & moss are just a few of nature's wonders to enjoy.
-It's not
+Rhododendrons, hemlocks, wild asters, maidenhair ferns, lichen & moss are just a few of nature's

-The group will take the two-mile Red Trail, which has many flights of stairs up and down along the water's
+The group will take the two-mile Red Trail, which has a lot of flights of stairs up and down along the

-edge.
-Most of the trail (but not all) is decked, and many of the steps are decked as well.
+water's edge.
+Most of the trail (but not all) is decked, and many of the steps are also decked.

 - Please wear sturdy walking/hiking shoes that have good traction for slippery/ mossy rocky areas.